J0YY/the-world-unscripted/README.md

 # The Unscripted World Order (MVP)

-A deterministic, turn-based geopolitical simulation with a strict separation between **true state** and **player-visible state**.
+An LLM-enabled, turn-based geopolitical simulation with a strict separation between **true state** and **player-visible state**.
 The runtime intentionally models incomplete information (confidence, fog, and biased signals) while the engine maintains a canonical world.
 The LLM layer, using **Mistral AI,** is used for narrative synthesis and directive parsing, and is what makes this game possible.

 ![gif1](https://github.com/user-attachments/assets/9f20dbb2-8328-43d9-bf84-e3a168704d8b)